DouglasMeloo/Quiz/README.md

 - Name field restrictions: The name field in the quiz enforces a minimum character lenght of at least 4 characters.
 Numerical characters are not allowed and Special characters (e.g., symbols, punctuation) are not permitted.
   ![Name restrictions](/assets/images/namerestriction.webp)

+## User Stories
+To provide a better understanding of the quiz application's features and their relevance to the target audience, user stories have been created.
+These user stories highlight the necessity of each feature and how they cater to the needs and goals of the users.
+Here are some user stories:

+#### First Time Visitor Goals
+   - As a trivia enthusiast, I want to easily understand the purpose of the quiz and how it works, so that I can quickly engage and test my knowledge.
+   - As a curious learner, I want to navigate through the quiz easily and find the necessary information, so that I can start playing without any confusion.
+   - As a first-time user, I want to quickly start the quiz and select my preferred settings, so that I can personalize my experience and challenge myself.

+#### Returning Visitor Goals
+   - As a trivia lover, I want to beat my previous score and improve my knowledge, so that I can track my progress and feel a sense of accomplishment.
+   - As a competitive player, I want to challenge my friends and compare our scores, so that we can engage in friendly competition and see who has the highest knowledge.
+   - As a returning visitor, I want to quickly start a new quiz with different settings, so that I can enjoy a fresh and varied quiz experience each time.

+#### Frequent User Goals
+   - As a knowledge seeker, I want to explore various question categories to broaden my knowledge, so that I can test my expertise in different areas.
+   - As a dedicated learner, I want to test my skills across different difficulty levels and track my progress, so that I can continuously challenge myself and improve my knowledge.
+   - As a quiz enthusiast, I want to enjoy the thrill of timed gameplay to enhance the challenge and excitement, so that I can push my limits and experience the adrenaline rush of answering questions under time pressure.

+These user stories demonstrate the importance of each feature in enhancing the quiz experience and meeting the expectations and desires of the target audience.
+By incorporating these features, the quiz application aims to provide an engaging, personalized, and competitive environment for users to test their knowledge and have fun.

 ## Deployment